Kerchner’s

 Phenotype - The observable traits or

-photocopying," PCR has had an immense impact on biology and medicine,
+"molecular photocopying," PCR has had an immense impact on biology

-especially genetic research.
-A method of DNA analysis that amplifies a specific
+and medicine, especially genetic research.
+A method of DNA analysis that

 Point Mutation - A change in a single